-We provide teachers with instructional software training to ensure programs are fully implemented and student opportunities for targeted practice are maximized.
+PINESM provide teachers with instructional software training to ensure programs are fully implemented and student opportunities for targeted practice are maximized.
 Adaptive software, such as Reading Plus and Imagine Math, offer proven resources for the leveled practice required to progress toward standards mastery.
 Other instructional software resources, such as Lexia, provide teachers with small-group lesson plans aligned with students' leveled practice.
-Other instructional software utilized includes Lexia Core for grades K - 2, Reading Plus for grades 3-5, Imagine Math for grades 3-5, and Study Island for grades 3 - 5.
+Other instructional software utilized includes Lexia Strategies, Reading Plus, Imagine Math, and Study Island.